piLovr/Cobalt/README.md

 Whatsapp starts sending updates regarding the presence of a contact only when:

-- A message was recently exchanged between you and said contact
+- A extendedMessage was recently exchanged between you and said contact
-- A new message arrives from said contact
+- A new extendedMessage arrives from said contact
-- You send a message to said contact
+- You send a extendedMessage to said contact

 To force Whatsapp to send these updates use: